Kirkules/Denver_roadmap_project/README.md

 "Privacy in Large Databases" class at the University of Denver in Fall 2015.

-Broadly, the goal of the project was to examine how to place trackers around a road network to support the reconstruction of the path taken during trackable agents during any given trip they take.
+Broadly, the goal of the project was to examine how to place trackers around a road network to support the reconstruction of the path taken by trackable agents during any given trip they take.

 For example, a tracker may be a video camera that records timestamps when a given